Key Takeaways

 On October 4, New York opened a 60-day general application window for several types of cannabis business licenses, including cultivation, processing, distribution, retail and microbusiness, with a priority on social and economic equity.
 By the close of the submission deadline on December 18, 2023, the Office received 6,934 applications for adult-use licenses, including 372 cultivator, 538 processor, 351 distributor, 4,324 retail, and 1,349 microbusiness licenses.

-As of December 2023, the Board has awarded 279 adult-use conditional cultivator, 40 adult-use conditional processor and 463 conditional adult-use retail dispensary licensees.
-Although hundreds of CAURD permits have been issued, only 41 of these licensees have received final approval to open an adult-use cannabis dispensary, and 4 licensees have been approved for delivery-only operations.
+As of December 2023, the Board had awarded 279 adult-use conditional cultivator, 40 adult-use conditional processor and 463 conditional adult-use retail dispensary licensees.
+Although hundreds of Conditional Adult-Use Retail Dispensaries (CAURD) permits have been issued, only 41 of these licensees received final approval to open an adult-use cannabis dispensary, and 4 licensees were approved for delivery-only operations.
+The Board approved a measure to extend all provisional CAURD and provisional adult-use licenses until December 31, 2026, for greater clarity and consistency across all groups of provisional licenses, and to give licensees additional time to secure locations and progress toward full licensure.

-Conditional Adult-Use Retail Dispensaries (CAURD) licensees are the first retail dispensaries to open for legal adult-use cannabis sales in New York State.
+CAURD licensees were the first retail dispensaries to open for legal adult-use cannabis sales in New York State.
 New York’s first legal adult-use cannabis sales started on December 29 at a dispensary in Manhattan and generated over $1.6 million in the first month and an estimated $12 million in the first six months of operations.
-The Office of Cannabis Management reported almost $150 million in retail sales in 2023.
+The Office of Cannabis Management reported $155.3 million in retail sales in 2023.

 New York Cannabis Market Infographics